Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Concluding Remarks

 To begin, recall from the discussion in \S 1 that a vacuum metric $g$ is Ricci-flat and so flat in $2+1$ dimensions.
 Assuming the domain $M \simeq I\times S$ is also simply connected, the developing map gives an immersion \be (M, g) \to \bR^{1,2}. \ee It is easy to see that $F$ is an embedding, so $M$ may be viewed as a domain in Minkowski space $\bR^{1,2}$ with timelike boundary $\cC$.
 The Dirichlet IBVP in $2+1$ dimensions is thus closely related to the problem of existence and uniqueness of isometric embedding of timelike surfaces $(\cC, \g)$ into $\bR^{1,2}$.

 \begin{remark} {\rm There is a major difference in the behavior of the extrinsic curvature between surfaces in $\bR^3$ and timelike surfaces in $\bR^{1,2}$.
 For a surface in $\bR^3$, the second fundamental form operator $A$ (aka Weingarten map) is self-adjoint with respect to the induced Riemannian metric $\g$ on the surface, and so $A$ may be diagonalized by an orthonormal basis with respect to $\g$, giving the principal curvatures.
-Consequently, for instance $K > 0$ implies $H = \tr_{\g}A > 0$.
+Consequently, for instance $K > 0$ implies $H = \tr_{\g}A > 0$ (with respect to the usual orientation).

 However, this is not the case for Lorentz metrics; $A$ may or may not be diagonalizable with respect to $\g$, cf.~\cite{Lop} for a general discussion.
 For instance, there are examples of Lorentz metrics on $\cC \subset \bR^{1,2}$ with $K_{\g} > 0$ but $H = 0$ (timelike minimal surfaces). } \end{remark}